ppreshant/flow_cytometry/notes-flowcytometry.md

 ### File/fcs handling
 - [ ] _(Guava data)_ To expand single .fcs file into multiple .fcs : use `subprocess.run` module to open an R function [use case](https://stackoverflow.com/questions/19894365/running-r-script-from-python); [documentation](https://docs.python.org/3/library/subprocess.html#subprocess.run)
-- [ ] Getting plate layout google sheet : Can use the same approach to call the existing R function to do this for us
+- [x] (_not doing this_) Getting plate layout google sheet : Can use the same approach to call the existing R function to do this for us
-- [ ] Merge data for replicates : as simple as ndarray.concatenate? do before plotting violins/ distributions
+- [x] (_doing this in R, automatic_) Merge data for replicates : as simple as ndarray.concatenate? do before plotting violins/ distributions
 	> All fluorescence histograms shown are composed of three histograms taken from samples on three separate days and combined into 128 logarithmically spaced bins between 101–106 MEFL units (Supplementary Fig. [15c](https://www-nature-com.ezproxy.rice.edu/articles/s41589-019-0286-6#MOESM1)) unless otherwise stated. *[Source](https://www-nature-com.ezproxy.rice.edu/articles/s41589-019-0286-6): Schmidl, Sebastian R., et al. "Rewiring bacterial two-component systems by modular DNA-binding domain swapping." _Nature Chemical Biology_ 15.7 (2019): 690-698.*

 - [x] Saving output .fcs: Idea - from `FCSData/numpy ndarray` use [fcswrite](https://github.com/ZELLMECHANIK-DRESDEN/fcswrite) to convert to .fcs 3.0 file.
 Can write [any numpy array](https://github.com/ZELLMECHANIK-DRESDEN/fcswrite/blob/master/examples/numpy2fcs.py).
 For metadata etc, can convert to the data format used by [fcsparser](https://pypi.org/project/fcsparser/) or [flowcytometry tools](https://pypi.org/project/FlowCytometryTools/) which are alluded to in fcswrite documentation.